TomazFilgueira/Heart-Disease-App/README.md

 ├── Pipfile                        # Dependencies for pipenv
 ├── Pipfile.lock                   # Locked versions of dependencies
-├── Dockerfile                     # Docker configuration for containerization └── README.md                      # Project description and instructions
+├── Dockerfile                     # Docker configuration for containerization ├── LICENSE.txt                    # MIT License of the project
+└── README.md                      # Project description and instructions
 ```